ShaneIsrael/Apollo/README.md

 There are two ways you can install and run Apollo.

 1. [Download & Run the latest Apollo Binary](https://github.com/ShaneIsrael/Apollo/releases/)
-2. Install & Run from source code
+2. Install & Run from source code (see: local development)

+## Local Development

-If you would like to run Apollo via the source code you will need to have npm and Node.js installed.
+If you would like to run Apollo via the source code in order to contribute you will need to have npm and Node.js installed.
 I reccommend installing Node.js with NVM so that you can easily switch between Node versions.
 This project currently uses Node 12.x but will likely change.

 ### Prerequisites